 The perfect style is slim fit chino shorts, which can be paired up with boat shoes or loafers, a crisp white cotton shirt and linen blazer to create the perfect office-friendly ensemble.

 3) Lose the socks & let your feet breathe

 During a heat wave there's no reason any gent should be wearing socks, as long as you pick the right style of shoes.

-Loafers without socks look great worn with smart shorts and even your standard suit trousers, while boat shoes work with just about anything for a smart casual look.
-If you’re worried about sweaty soles just pop on a pair of invisible socks and you’re good to go.
+Loafers without socks look great worn with summer suit trousers and smart shorts, while boat shoes work with just about anything for a smart casual look.
+If you're worried about sweaty soles just pop on a pair of invisible socks and you're good to go.

 4) Swap denim for chinos in a heat wave

 If it's more appropriate for any reason for you to wear trousers during a heat wave, opt for chinos over jeans and you'll instantly notice some relief from the heat.